SublimeText/LaTeXTools/README.markdown

 **Customizing or replacing the compilation command** (`latexmk` or `texify`) is also possible by setting the `command` option under Builder Settings.
 If you do, the TeX engine selection facility may no longer work because it relies on a specific compilation command.
 However, if you want to customize or replace `latexmk`/`texify`, you probably know how to select the right TeX engine, so this shouldn't be a concern.
 Also note that if you are using `latexmk` and you set the `$pdflatex` variable, the TeX options facility will not function, as `latexmk` does not support this.
 See the Settings option below for details. *Note*: if you change the compilation command, you are responsible for making it work on your setup.
 Only customize the compilation command if you know what you're doing.

+**Output directory and Aux directory** are supported as far as is possible.
+If the first few lines of the main file contains the text `%!TEX output_directory = <path>`, the corresponding path is used for the output directory.
+Similarly,  `%!TEX aux_directory = <path>` will also be interpreted as the auxiliary directory.
+In addition, you can specify either `--output-directory` or `--aux-directory` in the TeX options (see above) and it will be interpretted accordingly.
+Finally, these two can also be controlled by a corresponding setting detailed in the section on settings.
+There are also three special values that can be used, `<<temp>>` `<<project>>` and `<<cache>>`.
+Their meaning is the same as that found in the settings section and they are described there. **Note** output directory and aux directory are only available when either using latexmk (default on OS X and Linux),  the `basic` builder or the `script` builder (see below [for documentation on using the script builder](#script-builder)).
+If you are using texify (default when using MiKTeX) or the simple builder, setting an aux directory or output directory will be ignored.

+**Jobname** is supported as far as possible.
+If the first few lines of the main file contains the text `%!TEX jobname = <jobname>`, the corresponding name is used as the `\jobname` for the build.
+In addition, you can specify `--jobname` in the TeX options (see above), and it will be interpretted accordingly.
+Finally, jobname can be set by a setting detailed below. **Note** jobname is only availabe either using latexmk (default on OS X and Linux), the `basic` builder or the `script` builder (see below [for documentation on using the script builder](#script-builder)).
+If you are using texify (default when using MiKTeX) or the simple builder, setting a jobname will be ignored.

 ### Toggling window focus following a build ###